TaylorTA/LeetCode/README.md

 12. 1578 Minimum Time to Make Rope Colorful
 13. 1502.
 Can Make Arithmetic Progression From Sequence
 14. 2428 Maximum Sum of an Hourglass
+15. 1588 Sum of All Odd Length Subarrays
 # String
 1. 205 Isomorphic Strings
 2. 409 Longest Palindrome